-The purpose of the forex broker is not really restricted to providing you a trading platform which helps you trade with ease.
+The purpose of the forex broker is not really restricted to providing you a trading platform that helps you trade with ease.
 Your broker is your connection with the markets.
 The broker is essentially responsible for providing you the cover that allows you to trade with margins.
 Needless to say, as a trader you need to exercise due discretion while you are actually in the process of selecting the online forex broker.
 And, what exactly are the factors that you need to keep in view?
-We will discover in the course of this post.
+We will discover this in the course of this post.

 Factors that you need to consider while you are in the process of selecting a broker